apache/mxnet/docs/how_to/distributed_training.md

 essentially a mathematical formula to compute the new weight based on the old weight, gradient, and some parameters.

-If you are using a Gluon Trainer object or the Module API, it uses a kvstore object internally to aggregate gradients from multiple devices on the same machine as well as communication across different machines.
+If you are using a Gluon Trainer object or the Module API, it uses a kvstore object internally to aggregate gradients from multiple devices on the same machine as well as to communicate across different machines.

 Although the API remains the same whether or not multiple machines are being used, the notion of kvstore server exists only during distributed training.
 In this case, each `push` and `pull` involves communication with the kvstore servers.
 Note that we need to compile MXNet with the build flag `USE_DIST_KVSTORE=1` to use distributed training.

-The distributed mode of KVStore is enabled by passing a create string which contains the word `dist`
+The distributed mode of KVStore is enabled by calling `mxnet.kvstore.create` function with a string argument which contains the word `dist` as follows:
-> kv = mxnet.kvstore.create('dist')
+> kv = mxnet.kvstore.create('dist_sync')

-Apart from push and pull, kvstore also allows us to retrieve the number of workers and the rank of the current worker which can be useful as the below example shows.
 Refer [KVStore API](https://mxnet.incubator.apache.org/versions/master/api/python/kvstore/kvstore.html) for more information about KVStore.

 #### Data iterators
-When running distributed training, we want the data iterators on each machine to be working on different parts of the dataset.
+When running distributed training in data parallel mode, we want the data iterators on each machine to be working on different parts of the dataset.

 For data parallel training on a single worker,